dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 _________________________________________________________________________________________________
 ### Concept

-The algorithm shall find the 'optimal' play of the computer player at a given state of the board.
+The algorithm shall find what the 'optimal' play is at a given state of the board.
 The definition of optimal play is the following:

 1. Win the game in as few moves as possible